AzharHusain/Python-RLearning/CH2_ReadingData/ReadingFiles.md

 This example can not be handled using any single function call.
 Hence we have to manually create a code block or function if necessary for the same.
 Let us see the steps needed for this task to be accomplished.

-a.
-Select excel file
+1. Select excel file
-b.
-Get the sheet names that are available in that Excel file
+2. Get the sheet names that are available in that Excel file
-c.
-Read data from each excel sheet and store it in a data frame
+3. Read data from each excel sheet and store it in a data frame
-d.
-Combine all data frames, to make a consolidated data frame.
+4. Combine all data frames, to make a consolidated data frame.

 So lets see our code first, dont be intimidated by it as we will dive in line by line after the code below.